tbm/homepage/content/debian/nslu2/index.md

 <h1>Debian on the Linksys NSLU2</h1>

-The NSLU2 from Linksys is a small, sub $100 device that can be used for a variety of tasks.
-NSLU2 stands for Network Storage Link for USB 2.0 Disk Drives, a description which pretty much summarizes the original purpose of this device.
-However, the NSLU2 (or Slug, as it's often referred to) can be used for other tasks if you use a more powerful firmware for it.
-Since the device offers two USB ports, it's possible to connect a USB disk and run a full Debian system on it.

 In the following, I will describe what is needed to get Debian running on your NSLU2.
 Please note that this page only provides information on running a full-blown Debian system on the NSLU2 on an external USB drive.